How to see YouTube analytics for other channels

 Share this post

-An image of YouTube analytics.
+An abstract image of YouTube analytics like views and watch time.

-• Click-through rates (If your video thumbnail and video title draw in viewers)
+• Click-through rates (if your video thumbnail and video title draw in viewers)

 • Average video watch time